Fabscg/Team-Profile/README.md

   # Description
-    This project is a Team-Profile-Generator for any Company that needs to create good teams with their crew
+This project is a Team-Profile-Generator forany Company that needs to create good teamswith their crew

   # Installation
     Inquirer and Jest